 Best Hotel Credit Cards

-Citi® Hilton HHonors™ Visa Signature® Card, a partner card, has a generous offer that lets you earn 40,000 Hilton HHonors™ Bonus Points after making $1,000 or more in purchases within your first 4 months of opening your account.
+Citi® Hilton HHonors™ Visa Signature® Card, a partner card, has a generous limited time offer that lets you earn 75,000 Hilton HHonors™ Bonus Points after making $2,000 or more in purchases within your first 3 months of opening your account.
 Earn 6 HHonors Bonus Points for every dollar you spend at any participating hotel within the Hilton Portfolio, 3 HHonors Bonus Points per $1 you spend on purchases at gas stations, supermarkets and drugstores as well as 2 HHonors Bonus Points for each $1 that you spend on all your other purchases.
 As an added perk, enjoy the benefits of HHonors Silver status.
 You get to experience all that this card has to offer with no annual fee!
 Check out our Citi® Hilton HHonors™ Visa Signature® Card review.

 Starwood Preferred Guest® Credit Card from American Express is a Starwood credit card for people who often stay at the Starwood chain of hotels ( include St Regis, Le Meridien, Westin, Sheraton, etc).
 As a new cardmember earn 25,000 bonus Starpoints® after you use this card to make $3,000 in purchases within the first 3 months of cardmembership.
-Earn up to 5 points per dollar spent on purchases charged directly with hotels and resorts participating in the Starwood Preferred Guest program, and 1 point per dollar spent on all other eligible purchases.
+Also as a limited time offer earn an extra 10,000 bonus Starpoints® after you make an additional $2,000 in purchases within the first 6 months.
+Offer ends 4/5.
+You earn up to 5 points per dollar spent on purchases charged directly with hotels and resorts participating in the Starwood Preferred Guest program, and 1 point per dollar spent on all other eligible purchases.
 This card has no foreign transaction fees.
 Receive complimentary in-room, premium Internet access while staying with SPG® Participating Hotels. $0 annual fee for the first year, then $95.
-Terms and limitations apply.
+Terms apply.
 Read our review of Starwood Preferred Guest® Credit Card from American Express here.

 Hilton HHonors™ Card from American Express, a GET.com advertiser, gives you the chance to earn rewards with a no annual fee.
 As a welcome bonus earn 50,000 Hilton HHonors™ Bonus Points after you spend just $750 in purchases to the Card within your first 3 months of Card Membership.
 You will get 7X Hilton HHonors Bonus Points for each $1 of eligible purchases you charge on your Card directly with a participating resort or hotel within the Hilton Portfolio, get 5X Hilton HHonors Bonus Points for every $1 spent on eligible purchases at U.S. restaurants, U.S. supermarkets, and U.S. gas stations, and 3 Hilton HHonors Bonus Points for all other eligible purchases you make with your Card.
 So whether you travel a lot or not, you can earn a lot of points on day to day spending.
 As an added perk, enjoy complimentary Silver status when you hold this card.
 Or, if you spend $20,000 on eligible purchases on your Card in a calendar year you can earn HHonors Gold status through the end of the next calendar year.
 Terms and Conditions apply.